Choose the right paint for your project! Come learn how to paint furniture in latex, chalk paint, milk paint, spray paint, and oil-based paint.

+If desired, sand to give the piece an aged, worn, imperfect look.
 I recommend sanding after you apply the wax because of the chalk nature of chalk-type paint.
-It will make a mess if you sand before waxing and then you risk waxing in the chalk paint particles.
+It will make a mess if you sand before waxing and then you risk mixing the paint particles into the wax.
 I usually sand the edges and places where normal wear and tear would occur.

 And that’s it!
 This is by far my favorite paint to use on furniture.

 Chalk paint used to be the go-to for painting furniture without sanding.
 Now, there are multiple brands of paint that offer the sanding free painting process without having to use furniture wax to seal the matte finish chalk paint.
 Read Cassity’s experience with the Beyond Paint brand here.

 I have a love/hate relationship with milk paint.